In Rittenhouse case, Americans see what they want to see

 Rittenhouse’s defenders, including his family, have leaned into some of the symbolism.
 A website devoted to his defense — and raising money for it — greets visitors with a quote attributed to James Monroe: “The right of self-defense never ceases.”
 The site blasts “Big Tech, a corrupt media, and dishonest politicians” out to “ruin the life of Kyle Rittenhouse.”
 The site briefly sold branded “Free Kyle” merchandise before vendors backed away.

-Ryan Busse, a former firearms industry executive who is now a senior adviser at the gun-safety organization Giffords, which was founded by former U.S. Rep. Gabrielle Giffords, said he’s worried that Rittenhouse will become “some heroic martyr.”
+Ryan Busse, a former firearms industry executive who is now a senior adviser at the gun-safety organization Giffords, which was founded by former U.S. Rep. Gabrielle Giffords, who was shot in an assassination attempt in 2011, said he’s worried that Rittenhouse will become “some heroic martyr.”

 “I’m worried about empowering more actors like him who think it’s glamorous to go kill somebody with a rifle,” Busse said.